 About Us

-The FTD Disorders Registry (FTDDR) is designed to bring together the frontotemporal degeneration (FTD) community.
-This means persons diagnosed, their family members, caregivers, and friends as well as clinicians, scientists, patient advocacy groups, and the pharma/biotech industry.
+The FTD Disorders Registry (Registry) is a non-profit resource designed to bring together all stakeholders who seek a solution for frontotemporal degeneration (FTD).
+We are here for persons diagnosed, family members, caregivers, and friends as well as clinicians, scientists, advocacy groups, and the pharma/biotech industry.

 • behavioral variant FTD (bvFTD)